 “Partner to Harry Kupfer at the 2012 Janácek Festival [Katja Kabanova], conductor Stefan Veselka has the score deep under his skin; he can slow down, stop, feel the right dramatic pauses, and find the right colors in the music.
 Veselka has an amazing way of accompanying singers on stage!”

 Born in Stavanger, Norway, the son of Czech parents, Stefan Veselka is considered to be one of the most successful Norwegian artists of his generation.
 Following piano studies at the Mozarteum in Salzburg, he moved to Berlin in 1988, where he completed his formal studies at the Hochschule der Künste.
-His early career as a concert pianist included numerous appearances with prominent orchestras and conductors in concert venues and music festivals throughout Europe, Japan, and the U.S.
+His early career as a concert pianist included numerous appearances with prominent orchestras and conductors in concert venues throughout Europe, Japan, and the U.S. Recordings for various companies during that period include works by Beethoven, Prokofiev, Debussy, Lutoslawski, Strauss, Webern, and Valen.
+For the Antonin Dvorák anniversary in 2004, he recorded the complete piano works for NAXOS; this album earned him the 2004 Classical Internet Award.
+He has also been a prize winner in national and international competitions, including the Beethoven International Piano Competition in Vienna and the Artur Schnabel Piano Competition in Berlin.